Japan Pulp and Paper Company Limited

 1967

-• New York Representative Office Opened.
+• New York Representative Office opened.

 1970 - 1999 Establishment of Japan Pulp and Paper Company Limited --- Stock listing and expansion of business activities